peerkar/liferay-gsearch/README.md

 ## Step 4 - Updating Suggester mapping

 If you are not using the custom Elasticsearch adapter, you can skip this one.
-Otherwise create querySuggestion mapping.
+Otherwise create querySuggestion mapping from command line using CURL (or using Kibana).
+If the command succeeds, you should get an "acknowledged" output from the script.

 Please change the index name in the sample (liferay-20116) to correspond to your company id.